Etejerina/a-walk-in-python/day_2.md

 Ezequiel
 ```

-There is a way to extract the values of a collection, into different variables.
+There is a way to extract the values of a collection into different variables.
 This is called **unpacking**

 ```python
 words = ['Hello', 'beautiful', 'World']